fitchtech/azure-devops/README.md

 - feat(docs): instructions for new template
 - feat(docs): added section to readme
 - fix(docs): corrected typos and grammar
-- feat(ci): pipeline to test code and build steps
+- feat(ci): a pipeline to test code and build steps
-- feat(cd): pipeline to test deploy and test steps
+- feat(cd): a pipeline to test deploy and test steps
-- feat(cicd): multistage pipeline to test jobs and steps
+- feat(cicd): a multistage pipeline to test jobs and steps

 ### Existing Templates